Programero/java-getting-started/Java Collections Framework/CopyOnWriteArrayList/Readme.md

 - The iterator returned by CopyOnWriteArrayList.iterator/CopyOnWriteArrayList.listIterator cannot be used to remove/add/set elements, because they iterate on an IMMUTABLE SNAPSHOT of the content of the CopyOnWriteArrayList and not on the originalArray.
 But we can do list.add/list.remove/list.set and no ConcurrentModificationException would be thrown, as write will happen on a new copy of originalArray.

-**NOTE:** A CopyOnWriteArrayList is preferrable incase when we want to do more Read operations and less Write operations, because concurrent Read Operations are possible on CopyOnWriteArrayList, but a write operation(add/remove/update) requires creating a new copy of the originalArrayList and then doing modifications on the same.
+**NOTE:** A CopyOnWriteArrayList is preferrable incase when we want to do more Read operations and less Write operations, because concurrent Read Operations are possible on CopyOnWriteArrayList, but a write operation(add/remove/update) requires acquiring the lock, creating a new copy of the originalArrayList and then doing modifications on the same.

 ```
 import java.util.Iterator;